PatriciaS16/e-code-buddy/README.md

 ## Project Management and Collaboration tools

-- FigJam: Used for task management and project coordination.
+- FigJam: Used for project concept, task management and project coordination.
 - Figma: Used for all designs of the app.
 - Discord: Inputs and Meetings.